Editorial standards

 Report and verify

-Journalists gather documents, data and on the record comment, checking key facts against multiple sources where possible.
+Journalists gather documents, data and on-the-record comment, checking key facts against multiple sources where possible.

 Edit and review